78Istvan/Build-five-project/README.md

 I am really sorry that I can't finished my project before my deadline.
 Unfortunately my family conditions are changed and I just could't spend enough time to put everything together.
-After this submission I will continoue working on my project and I will resubmit the [BBqFun](https://flask-food-selection.herokuapp.com/) page with all the functionatelies, and design as a proper project should be.
+After this submission I will continoue working on my project and I will resubmit the [BBqFun](https://flask-food-selection.herokuapp.com/) page with all the functionalities, and design as a proper project should be.
 - Istvan Juhasz